HomeUpdated to 2025 tax year

 T2202 Tuition Carryforward amounts:

 Using Autofill will provide tuition carryforward amounts.
-However, if a person was issued a T2202 in a prior year, but they didn’t complete a Schedule 11, then the tuition amount will not be included in the carryforward balance.
+However, if a person was issued a T2202 in a prior year, but they didn’t file a Schedule 11, then the tuition amount will not be included in the Autofill carryforward balance.

-For UFile, if the information from a T2202 is entered, UFile generates a Schedule 11.
-If a client failed to enter a T2202 in a prior year, do a T1 adjustment for the prior tax year and include a Schedule 11.
+If a client failed to enter a T2202 in a prior year, do a T1 adjustment for that prior tax year and include a Schedule 11.
 A tuition amount must be used as soon as it is beneficial to do so.
-Therefore, depending on how long ago the T2202 was missed, further T1 adjustments may be necessary to calculate the carryforward amount for the current year.
+Therefore, depending on how long ago the T2202 was missed, further T1 adjustments may be necessary and some work would be involved to determine the carryforward amount for the current year.

 What information is transmitted to the CRA when efiling?